offmywave011/masterconcrete/Storage.md

 - https://developer.android.com/training/data-storage/files

-## Overwrite the default storage directory
+## Change the default storage directory
 It is strongly recommended to use the internal storage.
-However, you can change the default storage directory of the Scanbot SDK on initialization.
+However, you can overwrite the default storage directory of the Scanbot SDK on initialization.
 The `ScanbotSDKInitializer` class provides the method `sdkFilesDirectory(Application application, File sdkFilesDirectory)` which allows to change the default storage directory.

 Example:
 ```
 import io.scanbot.sdk.ScanbotSDKInitializer;